 What is a live edge table?

-What is considered to be a live edge table?
-Live edge tables incorporate the natural edge of the wood into the design of the table.
-We usually remove the bark (though not always), and preserve the natural edge of the wood slab.
+A live edge table incorporates the natural edge of the wood into its design.
+When building live edge tables, we usually remove the bark (though not always), and preserve the natural edge of the wood slab.
 The picture below is a great example of a live edge burl coffee table.
-First, e removed the bark.
-Then we sandblasted the edge of the slab to remove any splinter-like pieces and surfaces.
+We removed the bark from this burl wood slab, and sandblasted the edge to remove any splinters and rough surfaces.
 Finally, we sanded and finished the slab and paired it with a stump base.

-While this example of a burl coffee table might be obvious, larger and cleaner grained slabs of wood can also feature a live edge.
-Here is a picture of a table and benches that feature live edges.
+While the live edge on this burl coffee table might be obvious, larger and cleaner grained slabs of wood can also feature a live edge.
+The table and benches shown below feature a more subtle live edge.
 The table has a live edge on both sides and the benches have a live edge on the outer side.

 Why do we love live edge tables?